Blaiski/agileInsight.github.io/index.md

 <br>

 ```
-Below is a lightweight showcase of AgileInsight's key features with screenshots<br> and videos demonstrating various funcitonalities in aciton.
+Below is a lightweight showcase of AgileInsight's key features with screenshots
+and videos demonstrating various funcitonalities in aciton.
 ```

 #### Parsing Your Source Code File: